Frequently Asked Questions

 Most applicants will need to support their petition with evidence, called a “declaration.”
 The declaration consists of a personal statement along with supporting letters of reference and documents such as transcripts and certificates.
 We will let you know whether you will need to write a personal statement and gather supporting materials.
 Trained volunteers will be available to assist you.
 For more information, see the Declarations page.

-All costs for reviewing your record and preparing petitions including Live Scan fees and court filing costs, will be covered by The Access Project.
+All costs for reviewing your record and preparing petitions will be covered by The Access Project.

 After Your Petition is Filed

-You should receive “file-stamped” copies either in the mail or by email.
+The court should send you “file-stamped” copies either in the mail or by email.

-Yes, you may call the courthouse to let them know that your petition was filed and to speak with a clerk.
-If you are having any trouble getting in touch with the court clerk, please reach out to Info@AccessProjectCA.org.
+Yes, you may call the courthouse to let them know that your petition was filed and to speak with a clerk in the criminal division.
+The clerk's contact information is available on the court's website.
+You can find the website by using this directory.

 The Hearing

-First, let us know right away by calling or texting us at 415-218-4515 or emailing Info@AccessProjectCA.org.
+First, let us know right away by calling or texting us at 415-218-3224 or emailing Info@AccessProjectCA.org.
 We will help you prepare.
-In some cases we may be able to assign a volunteer to represent you at the hearing.

 Well before your hearing, review this step-by-step guide to preparing for your hearing.